williamyao/sketches/code-style.md

 If a macro call contains a form, and the macro expansion includes more than one copy of that form, the form can be evaluated more than once, and code it contains macro-expanded and compiled more than once.
 If someone uses the macro and calls it with a form that has side effects or that takes a long time to compute, the behavior will be undesirable (unless you're intentionally writing a control structure such as a loop).
 A convenient way to avoid this problem is to evaluate the form only once, and bind a (generated) variable to the result.
 There is a very useful macro called `ALEXANDRIA:ONCE-ONLY` that generates code to do this.
 See also `ALEXANDRIA:WITH-GENSYMS`, to make some temporary variables in the generated code.
 Note that if you follow our `CALL-WITH` style, you typically expand the code only once, as either an argument to the auxiliary function, or the body of a lambda passed to it; you therefore avoid the above complexity.

 When you write a macro with a body, such as `WITH-XXX` macro, even if there aren't any parameters, you should leave space for them anyway.
 For example, if you invent `WITH-LIGHTS-ON`, do not make the call to it look like `(defmacro with-lights-on (&body b) ...)`.
 Instead, do `(defmacro with-lights-on (() &body) ...)`.
 That way, if parameters are needed in the future, you can add them without necessarily having to change all the uses of the macro.

+####EVAL-WHEN

+When using `EVAL-WHEN`, you should almost always use all of `(:compile-toplevel :load-toplevel :execute)`.

+Lisp evaluation happens at serveral times, some of them interleaved.
+Be aware of them when writing macros.
+EVAL-WHEN considered harmful to your mental health.

+In summary of the article linked above, unless you're doing truly advanced macrology, the only valid combination in an `EVAL-WHEN` is to include all of `(eval-when (:compile-toplevel :load-toplevel :execute) ... )`

+You must use `(eval-when (:compile-toplevel :load-toplevel :execute) ...)` whenever you define types, classes, constants, variables, etc., that are going to be used in macros.

+It is usually an error to omit the `:execute`, because it prevents `LOAD`ing the source rather than the fasl.
+It is usually an error to omit the `:load-toplevel` (except to modify e.g. readtables and compile-time settings), because it prevents `LOAD`ing future files or interactively compiling code that depends on the effects that happen on compile-time, unless the current file was `COMPILE-FILE`d within the same Lisp session.

+Regarding variables, note that because macros may or may not be expanded in the same process that runs the expanded code, you must not depend on compile-time and runtime effects being either visible or invisible at the other time.
+There are still valid uses of variables in macros:

+* Some variables may hold dictionaries for some new kind of definition and other meta-data.
+If such meta-data is to be visible at runtime and/or in other files, you must make sure that the macro expands into code that will register the definitions to those meta-data structures at load-time, in addition to effecting the registration at compile-time.
+Typically, your top-level definitions expand to code that does the registration.
+If your code doesn't expand at the top-level, you can sometimes use `LOAD-TIME-VALUE` for good effect.
+In extreme cases, you may have to use `ASDF-FINALIZERS:EVAL-AT-TOPLEVEL`.
+* Some variables may hold temporary data that is only used at compile-time in the same file, and can be cleaned up at the end of the file's compilation.
+Some predefined examples include `*readtable*` or compiler-internal variables holding the current optimization settings.
+You can often manage existing and new such variables using the `:AROUND-COMPILE` hooks of `ASDF`.